neondatabase/website/content/guides/document-store.md

 WHERE (data -> 'author' ->> 'age') > 29;
 ```

-You need to explicitly cast `age` to an int for the above query to run as follows.
+You need to explicitly cast `age` to an `int` type for the above query to run, as shown here:

 ```sql
 SELECT *